 The demand for water delivered by the Coastal Water Authority has remained steady during the past few years and is expected to continue at the current rate for the next year.
+CWA is managing the regional increase inflation factors on parts and materials through its 2023 Operating and Construction Budgets that will begin January 1, 2023.

-CWA is in the final stages of the construction of a second Trinity River Conveyance System (the Luce Bayou Interbasin Transfer Project) that is scheduled to be completed in 2022.
+CWA has been in the final stages of the construction of a second Trinity River Conveyance System (the Luce Bayou Interbasin Transfer Project) that became operational in 2022.
+Remaining activity to complete in 2023 will be completion of the access road on the property and relocation of surrounding pipelines in the area.
 This will provide additional surface water for portions of the Houston regional area that are required to reduce their reliance on ground water sources.